-(1) Assess at what level of gender transformation your prospective organization is.

-(2) Understand which partners to onboard and engage, which ones to watch and which ones to decline partnerships with..
+- a.
+Assess at what level of gender transformation your prospective organization is. - b.
+Understand which partners to on board and engage, which ones to watch and which ones to decline partnerships with..

-(1) No additional investment in terms of financial, human or technical resources.

-(2) For some categories, you might need to coordinate with the partners to gather sufficient information.

-(3) If there are terms which are unclear we suggest referring to Gender concepts glossary tool or consult your Gender Advisor if you have one.
+- a.
+No additional investment in terms of financial, human or technical resources. - b.
+For some categories, you might need to coordinate with the partners to gather sufficient information. - c.
+If there are terms which are unclear we suggest referring to Gender concepts glossary tool or consult your Gender Advisor if you have one.